getmyisland/scp-observer-modding/README.md

 ![Build Asset Bundles](https://i.imgur.com/gHprKNg.png)

-This should create a folder in your project called `AssetBundles` where the generated asset bundles will be stored.
+This should create a folder in your project called `AssetBundles` where the generated AssetBundles will be stored.

 Right click on the AssetBundles folder and select `Show in Explorer` to open it in the Windows Explorer.
 Copy all files with your tag that **DON'T** have a `.meta` file ending.

-Your asset bundle files (mod files) can now be prepared to be used in SCP: Observer.
-See `%STEAM%/steamapps/common/SCP_Observer/Mods/INSTRUCTIONS.txt` for more details.
+You can now prepare your mod to be used in SCP: Observer.
+See `%STEAM%/steamapps/common/SCP_Observer/Mods/INSTRUCTIONS.md` for more details.